CarbonMatrixLab/carbonnovo/README.md

 2. Download the ESM2 model weights from <https://dl.fbaipublicfiles.com/fair-esm/models/esm2_t33_650M_UR50D.pt> and <https://dl.fbaipublicfiles.com/fair-esm/regression/esm2_t33_650M_UR50D-contact-regression.pt>, and place them in the `./params` directory.

 Please feel free to contact us if you have any problems with the installation (Haicang Zhang, zhanghaicang@ict.ac.cn or Milong Ren, renmilong@ict.ac.cn).
+You can also post the issue through github.

 ### Usage
 Example:
 ```bash